A landscape of contact manifolds via rational SFT: Semi-dilations

-Instead of making sense of $\#\overline{\cM}^1_{Y,A},\#\overline{\cM}^2_{Y,A}$ directly and facing the difficulties mentioned above, we will use an alternative way following the methods in \cite{bourgeois2009exact}.
-More precisely, we will first define a positive $S^1$-equivariant symplectic cohomology for algebraic augmentations, where the $U$-map is more natural.
-Then there is an isomorphism from the positive $S^1$-equivariant symplectic cohomology to the linearized contact homology.
-We simply define the $U$-map on linearized contact homology to be the one transferred from the positive $S^1$-equivariant symplectic cohomology.
+Instead of making sense of $\#\overline{\cM}^1_{Y,A},\#\overline{\cM}^2_{Y,A}$ directly and facing the difficulties mentioned above, we can follow an alternative way using the methods in \cite{bourgeois2009exact}.
+More precisely, we can first define a positive $S^1$-equivariant symplectic cohomology for algebraic augmentations using VFC, where the $U$-map is more natural.
+Then there is an isomorphism from the positive $S^1$-equivariant symplectic cohomology to the linearized contact homology following the idea in \cite{bourgeois2009exact} and we can transfer the $U$-map on the positive $S^1$-equivariant symplectic cohomology to the linearized contact homology.
 Indeed, this is how the $U$-map on linearized contact homology in \cite[\S 7.2]{bourgeois2009exact} is motivated.
 By taking this detour, we do not need to modify the construction of contact homology, while the construction of the positive $S^1$-equivariant symplectic cohomology and the isomorphism do not exceed the techniques provided in \cite{pardon2016algebraic,pardon2019contact}.
-In the following subsections, we will provide a brief account of the construction for completeness.
+For the sake of simplicity, we will defer this alternative approach to Claim \ref{claim:u} for later work.